eternagame/EternaBrain/config-ViennaRNA.md

 # Create Python Environment with RNA package
-NOTE: This process works only with Vienna 2.1 onwards and Python 2.
+NOTE: This process works only Python 2.

+## Vienna 2.3.5
-## First Installation
+### First Installation

-Download ViennaRNA (http://www.tbi.univie.ac.at/RNA/), unpack, and navigate to the folder.
+Download [ViennaRNA v2.3.5](http://www.tbi.univie.ac.at/RNA/), unpack, and navigate to the folder.
 Then in terminal, type
 ```
 ./configure
 make